Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 Target-enrichment data proccessing
 ------------------------
 Following steps are meant to be run on the Smithsonian Institution HPC (Hydra cluster).
 For more information on how to submit jobs to the Hydra see the instructions [here](https://github.com/SmithsonianWorkshops/Hydra-workshop).
+Hydra cluster runs [CentOS](https://www.centos.org/), a Linux distribution, so the Shell commands should run in other Linux distributions and macOS too.
+To run these instructions in Microsoft Windows, I recommend installing [Cygwin](http://www.cygwin.com/), a Unix emulator for Windows.

 ### Short version